That-Dev-Girl-Sites/jhalabi.com/_posts/2014-06-03-adventures-in-ie.md

 redirect_from: "/blog/adventures-in-ie"
 categories:
   - development
+excerpt: I have never really been one for developing in IE.
 ---

 I have never really been one for developing in IE. To be honest, I usually exclusively develop using Chrome and save my cross-browser testing for the end of the project.
 This is very likely a debatable practice, and I may write a blog article about that in the future, but that is not why I am writing now.